iantropov/antropov-ivan-otus/node/8-nestjs-api/README.md

     - Day 1:
       <- Field resolver for user.messages
       + DataLoader
+      + Queries for Message
-      + Queries for Message, User (findOne)
+      + Queries for User
+      + Mutations for Message
-      - Mutations for Message, User (CUD)
+      + Mutations for User
-      - Add field resolvers for relations
       - Add Auth

 NestJS API app (on GraphQL)